mohamk29/ReactMeals/README.md

 # ReactMeals
 A meal ordering application which allows the user to add food items to their cart and shows the total cost.
-Created using React.
+Created using React!

 Homepage:
 <img width="1440" alt="Screenshot 2023-08-31 at 6 43 22 PM" src="https://github.com/mohamk29/ReactMeals/assets/49575465/6c14efcb-2baf-4dcd-810f-5ebe7109111f">